emanuele-palazzetti/presentations/en/EuroPython2013/lighting-talks/django-spdy.md

 ### Django over SPDY? no way!
 <img src="/img/no_way.gif" alt="No way" style="width: 500px;"/>
 <aside class="notes">
-     ...no way with wsgi container I was using! so I did what every clever engineer would do in such a situation:
+     ...no way!
+At the moment there weren't any wsgi server able to support SPDY!
+So I did what every clever engineer would do in such situation:
 </aside>